SirKero/RTProgressivePhotonMapper/README.md

 Build in Visual Studio with `Build -> Build Solution` for the correct build order.
 Otherwise, multiple builds may be necessary.

-## Loading in Falcor Scrips and Scenes
+## Loading in Falcor Scripts and Scenes
 - Start the renderer Mogwai:
-	- When using precompiled:
-		- Run `RunMogwai.bat` or `FalcorData/Mogwai.exe`.
-The former already loads in the RTPhotonMapper script.
-	- For Visual Studio:
 	- Build Solution with `Build -> Build Solution` in `Release` or `Debug` configuration.
-		- Set `Mogwai` as Startup Project (should be selected by default) and start.
+This step is skipped for the precompiled version.
+	- Run `RunMogwai.bat`, which loads in the RTPM render pass and the caustic glass scene.
+		- Alternatively, start Mogwai via Visual Studio or from `FalcorData/Mogwai.exe` for the precompiled version.
+In this case, a photon map script and scene need to be loaded separately.
+- Load a render pass:
-- Load a Photon Map setup in Mogwai under `File -> Load Script`.
-You can find the Photon Map scrips in the `PhotonMapPasses` folder.
+	- Load a render pass in Mogwai under `File -> Load Script`.
+You can find the photon map scripts in the `PhotonMapPasses` folder.
+- Load a scene:
 	- Load a scene in Mogwai under `File -> Load Scene`.
 	- Most scenes from the paper can be found in the `Scenes` folder.
 Load in a `.pyscene` file to get the same results as in the paper.
-		- For information about settings used, see `Scenes\SceneSettings.csv`.
+		- For information about settings used in the paper, see `Scenes\SceneSettings.csv`.
 		- The Amazon Lumberyard Bistro scene needs to be downloaded separately ([here](https://developer.nvidia.com/orca/amazon-lumberyard-bistro)).
 Our test scenes are marked with an `RTPM` prefix.
-To use the Bistro_Full scene, see `Scenes\BISTRO_FULL_README.txt` for instructions.
+For more information see `Scenes/Bistro_v5_2/BISTRO_README.txt`.
 	- All Falcor-supported scenes with emissive lights and analytic spot/point lights are supported.
+Environment maps are currently not supported.

 ## Examples
 - Example renders can be found under the `ExampleImages` folder.
-- A demo video showing the photon mapper and some functions can be found under: [https://youtu.be/k_JvwOJJYRo](https://youtu.be/k_JvwOJJYRo)
+- A demo video showing the photon mapper and some functions can be found under: [https://youtu.be/PVgip3L8q-I](https://youtu.be/PVgip3L8q-I)

 ## Render Passes
 | Graph | Description |